-When the first responders have left the scene and finished their investigation, family members are often left with dealing with an unforgettable mess.
+When the first responders or environmental health officials have left the scene and finished their investigation, family members are often left with dealing with an unforgettable mess or contaminated property.
 Crime/Trauma or infectious disease events happen every day and this is where the unsung heroes of the American Bio Recovery Association can help.
 The member companies and certified technicians within ABRA are among the highest trained and regarded in the field of responding and mitigating the unthinkable.
 ABRA Active Member companies and technicians voluntarily invest in ABRA's peer reviewed third-party certification programs.
-They are dedicated to being the the best at what they do.
+They are dedicated to being the best at what they do.
 With so many companies claiming they are certified, the professionals of ABRA offer the consumer peace of mind knowing that when they search for help on this website, they are getting the best care in the industry.

 Find an active member company Become an Active Member Company